 These are additional features you would need for your e-commerce website in addition to the list from 1 to 35 above:

-Conclusion: You may start your small business as a hobby, but with thousands of websites joining the internet each day, you need to invest in a professional business website if you plan to compete.
+Conclusion: You may start your small business as a hobby, but with thousands of websites joining the internet each day, you need to invest in an effective business website if you plan to compete.
 If you only set up your business website as a hobby, it will likely repay you as a hobby.
 However, if you establish it professionally, you can expect a much higher return.

 So, you want a powerful business website?
 Here is our advice which applies to all types of websites for optimal success: